 Apple Music Library empty or not syncing after updating to iOS 13

-In order to restore your Apple Music Library with iOS 13, you will need to follow the steps below:
+In order to restore your Apple Music Library with iOS 13, follow the steps below:

 The restore using iTunes backup fixed the issue for most users.
 We tried the iCloud backup without any success for this issue.